You have just trained a learning to rank model and you now want to know how it performs.

 So what do we make of that?

-In this way we wrongly assert that model A is the best one, while we can clearly seen that in the search page model B performs better.
+In this way, we wrongly assert that model A is the best one, while we can clearly see that in the search page model B performs better.

-We aren’t therefore evaluating the model on the page where it actually acts, but we draw conclusions lead by the homepage where the model is not involved.
+We aren’t therefore evaluating the model on the page where it acts, but we draw conclusions led by the homepage where the model is not involved.

-The same misunderstanding can arise when the improvement happen only in the homepage and not in the search page where the models are equivalent.
+The same misunderstanding can arise when the improvement happens only on the homepage and not on the search page where the models are equivalent.
 Below you find an example of the situation.

-Here, if we look only to the total sales, we can see that model A obtains 20 sales while model B obtains 15 sales.
-In this case we will conclude that model A is better than model B.
+Here, if we look only at the total sales, we can see that model A obtains 20 sales while model B obtains 15 sales.
+In this case, we will conclude that model A is better than model B.

 So what do we make of that?

-If we simply look to the results for the search page, this isn’t true because both obtains the same number of sales (10).
+If we simply look at the results for the search page, this isn’t true because both obtain the same number of sales (10).

-The improvement is due to the homepage, that doesn’t use the model, but we could wrongly attribute it to the model performance.
+The improvement is due to the homepage, which doesn’t use the model, but we could wrongly attribute it to the model performance.

 Let’s now see the second scenario.

-Here, if we look to the total sales, we can see that model A obtains 23 sales while model B obtains 15 sales.
-In this case we will conclude that model A is better than model B.
+Here, if we look at the total sales, we can see that model A obtains 23 sales while model B obtains 15 sales.
+In this case, we will conclude that model A is better than model B.

 So what do we make of that?

-This is true because, even looking only to the search page, model A obtain more sales than model B (11 sales > 10 sales).
-But.. how much was the improvement?
-Looking to the total we see that model A obtains 8 more sales than model B, a great improvement!
-But in reality, looking only to the search page we can see that model A obtains just 1 sale more than model B, not such a big difference.
+This is true because, even looking only at the search page, model A obtained more sales than model B (11 sales > 10 sales).
+But… how much was the improvement?
+Looking at the total we see that model A obtains 8 more sales than model B, a great improvement!
+But in reality, looking only at the search page we can see that model A obtains just 1 sale more than model B, not such a big difference.

 These examples show that it is important to filter our interactions during testing.
-We have to consider only interactions that are really related to the model if we want to evaluate it.
-Considering also the others, like the ones of page one, brought to an addition of noise that can hide the real model performances.
+We have to consider only interactions that are related to the model if we want to evaluate it.
+Considering also the others, like the ones on page one, brought an addition of noise that can hide the real model performances.

 Interleaving

-A/B testing is widely used in industry, it’s very useful and it isn’t too complicate to implement.
+A/B testing is widely used in industry, it’s very useful and it isn’t too complicated to implement.

 For these reasons, this approach has been the focus of a large number of studies with the purpose of improving the current implementation.